arzwa/InfGenetics/doc/paper/response.md

 course already found by many authors before @oswald2011...

-However, I have now added a more explicit reference to @oswald2011 in the concluding note (see the associated remark of Reviewer 1), to highlight that it would be possible to do a study that is comparable to theirs but assuming infinitesimal quantitative genetics instead of a model with a small number of loci.
+However, I have now added a more explicit reference to @oswald2011 in the concluding note (lines 549-561, see also the associated remark of Reviewer 1), to highlight that it would be possible to do a study that is comparable to theirs but assuming infinitesimal quantitative genetics instead of a model with a small number of loci.

 >It would be informative to expand on the the consequences of different scalings of genetic effects.
 This paper made the sensible choice to scale such